Osaroigb/Osaroigb/README.md

 Hi there 👋

-- 🔭 I’m currently working on Data Science
+- 🔭 I’m currently working on Web Scraping
-- 🌱 I’m currently learning Python for Machine Learning
+- 🌱 I’m currently learning how to make my spiders more efficient and effective
 - 👯 I’m looking to collaborate on Python Open Source Projects
-- 🤔 I’m looking for help with becoming a top Data Scientist
+- 🤔 I’m looking for help with becoming a Top Rated Plus Upwork Freelancer
 - 💬 Ask me about Python, CLI, Web Scraping, Flask, GUI and so many others.
 - 📫 How to reach me: emmyigbinovia@gmail.com
 - 😄 Pronouns: Me